A Negative Correlation Strategy for Bracketing in Difference-in-Differences: A General DID Bracketing Strategy

 In Theorem~\ref{prop: 4}, we assume that two control groups satisfying Assumption \ref{assum4} are given.
 In practice, we typically must identify these two control groups from the candidate control units.
-In the application in Section \ref{sec: real}, the control groups are selected based on domain knowledge.
-A number of other methods are possible, which we leave as a question for future research.
-Once the two control groups are given, we can proceed with inference of the treatment effect.
+In the application in Section \ref{sec: real}, the control groups are selected based on domain knowledge. {If data prior to the study period are available, we can also select two control groups in a data-driven way; see Section S1.3 of the Supplement for details.} Once the two control groups are given, we can proceed with inference of the treatment effect.

 First, it is important to discuss the implications of the i.i.d. assumption we invoked at the beginning of Section~\ref{sec:review}.
 Consider the standard model in a DID design